 I know I mentioned this in my last post but looking after your mental health is really important at this time.
+Remember – it’s okay not to be okay.
 Have a read of the below posts and please do ask for help if you need it:

 - 14 Ways To Look After Your Mental Health

 - How To Distract Yourself From A Panic Attack

 At the moment, we are allowed out once a day for our exercise.
 So take advantage of that!
 A little change of scenery and some fresh air might just take the edge off, even if it’s just a slow walk around the block.

 If you are self-isolating and you have a garden, just go and sit out there for half an hour or so.
 Do a little gardening, pull up some weeds, read a book.
 Take your iPad if you want and watch some tele out there!
 Makes a change from sitting inside the house and getting a little bit of sun is good for your serotonin levels!

 We have the chance to actually slow down and breathe.
 Taking this time to do nothing is a fine way to spend your time if you so wish.
 Equally doing everything on your to-do list is great too!
 We need to stop being so hard on ourselves!
 As long as you are staying safe, do whatever you feel is right to do with your time!*

 *Unless it’s going out socialising and meeting up with people.
 If you’re doing that, you’re a terrible person and you need to stop.